Birings and plethories of integer-valued polynomials: Introduction

-If $D, {\mathcal C}$ is such a pair, then the functor $\Hom_D(\Int(D),-)$ from $D$-algebras to sets lifts to a functor from $D$-algebras to ${\mathcal C}$, which, as we will see below, implies that $\Int(D)$ has the structure of a {\it $D$-$D$-biring}.
-Given a domain $D$, we will see in Theorems \ref{introthm} and \ref{maintheorem} that a natural candidate for ${\mathcal C}$ is the category of $D$-torsion-free ``weakly polynomially complete'' $D$-algebras, where a $D$-algebra $A$ is said to be {\it weakly polynomially complete}, or {\it WPC}, if for every $a \in A$ there exists a $D$-algebra homomorphism $\Int(D) \longrightarrow A$ sending $X$ to $a$.
+In particular, if $D$ is such a domain, then the functor $\Hom_D(\Int(D),-)$ from $D$-algebras to sets must lift to a functor from $D$-algebras to $D$-algebras in ${\mathcal C}$.
+If $D = \ZZ$, then by Proposition \ref{introprop} this holds for the category ${\mathcal C}$ of binomial rings.
+Given a domain $D$, a natural candidate for the category ${\mathcal C}$ is the category of $D$-torsion-free $D$-algebras that are ``weakly polynomially complete'' \cite[Section 7]{ell2}, where a $D$-algebra $A$ is said to be {\it weakly polynomially complete}, or {\it WPC}, if for every $a \in A$ there exists a $D$-algebra homomorphism $\Int(D) \longrightarrow A$ sending $X$ to $a$.
 A binomial ring is equivalently a $\ZZ$-torsion-free WPC $\ZZ$-algebra, and for any domain $D$ the $D$-algebra $\Int(D)$ is itself WPC.
-Our subsidiary goal, then, is to construct, when possible, a right adjoint for the inclusion from the category of $D$-torsion-free WPC $D$-algebras to the category of $D$-algebras that is left-represented by $\Int(D)$.
-The theory of {\it plethories} as contained in \cite{bor} generalizes that part of the theory of $\lambda$-rings that we need to provide a partial solution to Problem \ref{mainproblem}.
-We now recall the fundamentals of that theory.
+Our goal, then, is to construct a right adjoint for the inclusion from the category of $D$-torsion-free WPC $D$-algebras to the category of $D$-algebras that is left-represented by $\Int(D)$.
+In our efforts to do so we found it necessary to utilize the notions of a {\it biring} and a {\it plethory}.

 Let $A$ and $B$ be rings.
-An {\it $A$-$B$-biring} is an $A$-algebra $S$ together with a structure on $S$ of a $B$-algebra object in the opposite category of the category of $A$-algebras.
+An {\it $A$-$B$-biring} is an $A$-algebra $S$ together with the structure on $S$ of a $B$-algebra object in the opposite category of the category of $A$-algebras.
 Thus an $A$-$B$-biring is an $A$-algebra $S$ equipped with two {\it binary co-operations} $S \longmapsto S \otimes_A S$, called {\it co-addition} and {\it co-multiplication} (both of which are $A$-algebra homomorphisms), along with a {\it co-$B$-linear structure} $B \longrightarrow \Hom_A(S,A)$, satisfying laws dual to those defining the $A$-algebras.
 By Yoneda's lemma, an $A$-$B$-biring is equivalently an $A$-algebra $S$ together with a lift of the covariant functor $\Hom_A(S,-)$ it represents to a functor from the category of $A$-algebras to the category of $B$-algebras.
-See any of \cite{ber,bor,tall} for further details.
+(See any of \cite{ber,bor,tall} for the details.)
+For example, the polynomial ring $A[X]$ is an $A$-$A$-biring as it represents the identity functor from the category of $A$-algebras to itself.
+Co-addition acts by $X \longmapsto X \otimes 1 + 1 \otimes X$, co-multiplication by $X \longmapsto X \otimes X$, and the co-linear structure by $a \longmapsto (f \longmapsto f(a))$.